Innovation Challenges – 7 Challenges Stopping Innovation in Your Organization

 In such situations, innovation usually comes from the fringes: areas of the business that aren’t tied to the core model.
 Thus, while they have the freedom to be creative and to explore new spaces, such sidelined teams are not valued throughout the company, often dismissed as fanciful or extreme proposals.

 This is where a fear of the new and different often takes hold.
-When the company holds firm to how things are normally done, how different such ideas are or, as discussed early, how the proposed investments move too far from the established model, such innovative teams can find themselves without support – and without internal funding.
+When the company holds firm to how things are normally done, how different such ideas are or, as discussed early, how the proposed investments move too far from the established model, such innovative teams can find themselves without support – and, in addition, without internal funding.

 4. Lack of Ownership

-One of the biggest problems with innovation, for any business, is determining who is responsible.
+One of the most pressing innovation challenges, for any business, is determining who is responsible.
 Without responsibility or ownership, there’s no impetus to succeed.